 Ridge functions play a central role in high-dimensional statistical analysis.
 For example, projection pursuit regression approximates input-output relations using a linear combination of ridge functions Friedman and Stuetzle (1981),huber1985proje:

 where both the directions \(w_i\) and functions \(g_i\) are variables and \(w_i^Tx\) are one-dimensional projections of the input vector.
-The vector \(w_i^Tx\) is a projection of the input vector \(x\) onto a one-dimensional space and \(g_i(w_i^Tx)\) can be though as a feature calculated from data.
-Diaconis and Shahshahani (1984) use nonlinear functions of linear combinations, laying important groundwork for deep learning.
+The vector \(w_i^Tx\) is a projection of the input vector \(x\) onto a one-dimensional space and \(g_i(w_i^Tx)\) can be thought of as a feature calculated from data.
+Diaconis and Shahshahani (1984) uses nonlinear functions of linear combinations, laying important groundwork for deep learning.

 The landscape of modern machine learning has been shaped by the exponential growth in computational power, particularly through advances in GPU technology and frameworks like PyTorch.
 While Moore’s Law has continued to drive hardware improvements and CUDA algorithms have revolutionized our ability to process vast amounts of internet data, we pose the following question: can we achieve superior performance through mathematically efficient representations of multivariate functions rather than raw computational power?